 XBiotech has completed a multicenter, phase II study of its True HumanTM therapeutic antibody MABp1 in subjects with moderate to severe plaque psoriasis.
-This clinical trial was launched after a dramatic response was observed in a psoriasis patient who was treated with MABp1 on a compassionate basis.
-The phase II study was headed by internationally recognized expert in dermatology research, Johann Gudjonsson MD, Ph.D., Assistant Professor Department of Dermatology, University of Michigan.
-Patients received subcutaneous injections of the antibody and numerous efficacy assessments were made, including the Psoriasis Area and Severity Index (PASI).
+Internationally recognized expert in dermatology research, Johann Gudjonsson MD, Ph.D., Assistant Professor Department of Dermatology, University of Michigan, headed the study.

-Psoriasis, an inflammatory disease that primarily involves the skin, and secondarily the joints, affects about 2-3% percent of the population in the USA.
+Psoriasis, an inflammatory disease that primarily involves the skin, and secondarily the joints, affects about 2-3 percent of the population in the USA.
 Disease severity can vary substantially among individuals, from thin plaques involving limited areas, to thick lesions over large areas of the body.
-Treatments such as topical corticosteroids, topical vitamin D analogs, and emollients are used to treat mild disease; light based therapies, oral medications with anti-inflammatory or immunosuppressive medications can be used to treat more severe disease.
+Treatments such as topical corticosteroids, topical vitamin D analogs, and emollients are used to treat mild disease.
+Light-based therapies, oral medications with anti-inflammatory or immunosuppressive medications can be used to treat more severe cases.

 IL-1α has been identified as a key mediator of sterile inflammation and is abundantly present in psoriatic skin lesions.
-Skin cells, or keratinocytes, are in fact a large reservoir for preformed, intracellular, and biologically active IL-1α.
-Excess IL-1 activity promotes the production of adhesion molecules by endothelial cells and release of chemokines, both of which lead to infiltration of the tissues by white blood cells.
-Once in the dermis, some of these white blood cells can differentiate into macrophages and dendritic cells, which can induce psoriatic skin changes through further production of proinflammatory cytokines.
+Excess IL-1α promotes the production of adhesion molecules and release of chemokines, which lead to infiltration of the tissues by white blood cells.
 This cycle of inflammation and infiltration by white blood cells likely plays a significant role in the chronic inflammatory component of psoriasis.